CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 - For contractors handling highly sensitive CUI and facing advanced persistent threats (APTs)

-- Includes all Level 2 controls plus 24 additional practices from NIST SP 800-172
+- Includes all Level 2 requirements plus 24 additional practices from NIST SP 800-172

 - Requires a government-led assessment every three years, conducted by the Defense Contract Management Agency’s (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).